NetSPI/PowerUpSQL/README.md

 To use the module, type `Import-Module PowerUpSQL.psm1`

-To list functions from the module type `Get-Command -Module PowerUpSQL`
+To list functions from the module, type `Get-Command -Module PowerUpSQL`

 ## PowerUpSQL: An Offensive Toolkit for SQL Server